2019 Stanford Cardinal football team

 The 2019 Stanford Cardinal football team represented Stanford University in the 2019 NCAA Division I FBS football season.
 The Cardinal were led by ninth-year head coach David Shaw.
 They played their home games at Stanford Stadium and were members of the North Division of the Pac-12 Conference.
 They finished the season 4–8, 3–6 in Pac-12 play, to finish last place in the North Division.
 This was Stanford's worst record since 2007 and the first time that they did not earn bowl eligibility since 2008.

-Previous season

-In 2018, the Cardinal finished the season by defeating Pitt in the Sun Bowl.
-They went 9–4 (6–3 Pac-12).